This Poached Salmon With Irish Butter Sauce Is Easy and Delicious

-Learn to make the Irish dish Poached Salmon with Irish Butter Sauce courtesy of Darina Allen's book Irish Traditional Cooking
+Learn to make the Irish dish, which comes courtesy of Darina Allen's book Irish Traditional Cooking.

 For maximum flavor, we cook the salmon in the time-honored way, by poaching it gently in well-salted boiling water.
 Better still, use sea water if you are close to the coast.